Permutation Wordle: Open questions

 \section{Open questions}

-~ We have described the game \classic, and the generalization \rainbow.
+We have described the game \classic and its generalization \rainbow.
 We have also described the strategy \basicstrat, which we believe solves both games optimally.

 The natural open question is whether \basicstrat really is optimal for \classic, or for \rainbow.
-Does it dominate all other strategies, in the sense that, for all $r$, it wins more often within $r$ rounds than any other strategy?
+Does Conjecture~\ref{conj:optimal} hold---that is, does \basicstrat dominate all other strategies, in the sense that, for all $r$, it wins more often within $r$ rounds than any other strategy?
 If not, is it optimal in some more limited sense (e.g., average number of rounds)?
-Suppose we allow the guesser to guess arbitary strings of numbers, as in Li--Zhu~\cite{LiZhu2024}: does that provide a more efficient strategy?
+Suppose we allow the guesser to guess arbitrary strings of (multicolor) numbers, as in Li--Zhu~\cite{LiZhu2024}: does that enable a more efficient strategy?

-One can also ask about other generalizations.
-The surprising thing about \classic is the appearance of $A(n,k)$ and $B(n,k)$ in the analysis; are there other games where other generalizations of the Eulerian numbers naturally arise?
+Aurora Hiveley~\cite{Hiveley2025} has done some computer analyses of \basicstrat, and also proven Conjecture~\ref{conj:optimal} in the case $r \le 3$.
+It would be interesting to see how far her work can be extended.

+We introduced the Wordle numbers $W_s(n,r)$, and showed that they simultaneously refine the Eulerian numbers $A(n,k)$ and the higher-order $\Esz(n,k)$.
+Do these numbers count anything on their own, outside of the permutation Wordle setting?